russellgordon/teaching/src/site/notes/Current Courses/Grade 10 Introduction to Computer Studies/Section 1/Home.md

 # Grade 10 Introduction to Computer Studies - Section 1
 ## Most Recent Class

-<div class="transclusion internal-embed is-loaded"><a class="markdown-embed-link" href="/current-courses/grade-10-introduction-to-computer-studies/section-1/thread-4/day-8/" aria-label="Open link"><svg xmlns="http://www.w3.org/2000/svg" width="24" height="24" viewBox="0 0 24 24" fill="none" stroke="currentColor" stroke-width="2" stroke-linecap="round" stroke-linejoin="round" class="svg-icon lucide-link"><path d="M10 13a5 5 0 0 0 7.54.54l3-3a5 5 0 0 0-7.07-7.07l-1.72 1.71"></path><path d="M14 11a5 5 0 0 0-7.54-.54l-3 3a5 5 0 0 0 7.07 7.07l1.71-1.71"></path></svg></a><div class="markdown-embed">
+<div class="transclusion internal-embed is-loaded"><a class="markdown-embed-link" href="/current-courses/grade-10-introduction-to-computer-studies/section-1/thread-4/day-9/" aria-label="Open link"><svg xmlns="http://www.w3.org/2000/svg" width="24" height="24" viewBox="0 0 24 24" fill="none" stroke="currentColor" stroke-width="2" stroke-linecap="round" stroke-linejoin="round" class="svg-icon lucide-link"><path d="M10 13a5 5 0 0 0 7.54.54l3-3a5 5 0 0 0-7.07-7.07l-1.72 1.71"></path><path d="M14 11a5 5 0 0 0-7.54-.54l-3 3a5 5 0 0 0 7.07 7.07l1.71-1.71"></path></svg></a><div class="markdown-embed">

-### Thread 4, Day 8 - Tuesday, May 9, 2023
+### Thread 4, Day 9 - Thursday, May 11, 2023
 #### Agenda

 1. [Continuing the Culminating Task](https://drive.google.com/file/d/1rfwPgUBdPFql629WaOHJWa6-I4iEx76t/view?usp=share_link)
 	- Continue working on your culminating task
-	- Work on a second or third tessellation if you have completed your first one
-	- Interested in trying a different type of design?
-Ask Mr. Gordon for more details...
+	- Be sure to add more information when requested on Spaces...

+> [!IMPORTANT]
+>
+> **Please** read the replies to your posts on Spaces.
-	> [!TIP]
+>
+> Acknowledge that you've read the reply by using an emoji reaction. 👍🏼
-	> Please remember to:
+>
-	> 1. Make a plan and share it [to Spaces](https://ca.spacesedu.com/) before you write code.
-	> 2. Keep your code organized, by:
-	> 	- Selecting meaningful names for functions (custom blocks).
-	> 	- Using comments to identify the purpose of a section of code.
-	> 3. Look for ways to exceed expectations, such as:
+> **Many students have been asked to provide some additional information** (screenshots, video, further explanation). 📝
-	> 	- use of colour
+>
+> If that information is not provided, marks will be needlessly lost on the culminating task. 😩
-	> 	- use of fills
+>
+> Everyone is capable of earning a Level 4 result on the culminating task. 💪🏼
-	> 	- creating multiple tessellations
+>
-	> 4. When you post on Spaces, use subject-specific vocabulary to provide some details about *how* you completed the tessellation.
-	> 	- Where was sequence important?
-	> 	- When did you use iteration?
-	> 	- Where did you apply abstraction, and how does that help?
+> You can do it! 🚀

 #### To-do items
-*Before our next class... *
+*Before our next class...*

 - [ ] Share your progress for the culminating task [on Spaces](https://ca.spacesedu.com/)